remiblancher/qpki/docs/CREDENTIALS.md

-# Certificate Bundles
+# Certificate Credentials

-Bundles group related certificates with a **coupled lifecycle** - all certificates in a bundle are created, renewed, and revoked together.
+Credentials group related certificates with a **coupled lifecycle** - all certificates in a credential are created, renewed, and revoked together.

 ## Overview

-A **bundle** is a collection of certificates issued from a [profile](PROFILES.md) for a specific subject.
-Bundles provide:
+A **credential** is a collection of certificates issued from a [profile](PROFILES.md) for a specific subject.
+Credentials provide:

 - **Atomic operations**: All certificates are issued/renewed/revoked together
 - **Unified validity**: All certificates share the same validity period
 - **Linked storage**: Single directory with all certificates and keys
 - **Metadata tracking**: JSON manifest with status and history

-## Bundle Structure
+## Credential Structure

 ```
-bundles/<bundle-id>/
+bundles/<credential-id>/
 ├── bundle.json           # Metadata (status, certificates, validity)
 ├── certificates.pem      # All certificates (PEM, concatenated)
 └── private-keys.pem      # All private keys (PEM, encrypted)